questdb/c-questdb-client/README.md

 settings.

 ### API usage
-The API doesn't send any data over the network until the `linesender_flush` function (if using the C API) or `.flush()` method (if using the C++ API API) is called.
+The API doesn't send any data over the network until the `line_sender_flush` function (if using the C API) or `.flush()` method (if using the C++ API API) is called.